mendix/docs/content/en/docs/appstore/modules/aws/amazon-bedrock.md

 Activities define the actions that are executed in a microflow or a nanoflow.
 For more information, see [Activities](/refguide/activities/).

-#### 4.2.1 GenAICommons-based operations
+#### 4.2.1 GenAICommons-Based Operations

-##### 4.2.1.1 ChatCompletions (without history) {#chat-completions-without-history}
+##### 4.2.1.1 ChatCompletions (Without History) {#chat-completions-without-history}

 The `ChatCompletions (without history)` activity can be used for any conversations with Anthropic Claude or Amazon Titan.
 There is no option to keep the concersation history in mind.
-This operation corresponds to the *ChatCompletions_WithoutHistory_AmazonBedrock* microflow.
+This operation corresponds to the **ChatCompletions_WithoutHistory_AmazonBedrock** microflow.

 The input and output for this service are shown in the table below: